 Unfortunately, unless you make your own detergent, you will find that, just like untainted food, laundry detergent without all of the unwanted chemicals will be more expensive than the standard offerings like Tide or Gain.
 Most folks put in more detergent than is necessary, so be sure to only add the recommended amount to get the most bang for your buck.

 The 10 Safest Laundry Detergents

 (These recommendations are in no particular order – all of the commercial products share an “A” rating from the EWG.
-Prices listed are from Amazon and were accurate at the time this article was posted.
+Some of these are affiliate links, which means I may receive a small commission if you make a purchase.
 You may be able to find the products less expensively at your supermarket, discount store, or health food store.)

 I put this one first because it was the only product with an A rating that is available at my local Target (where it is quite a bit cheaper than on Amazon.)

 This soap contains citrus and grapefruit seed extracts, and has no artificial fragrance, colors or preservatives.
 Whole Foods carries this product.
 This product has the least expensive cost per load on the list.